RoyOltmans/RenoventHR/README.md

 Onze you have done all these staps restart home assistant fully, this will reload and add the fan control of the WTW via MQTT.

 Onze you have finished this you can add the following card to your lovelace dashboad.
-You can do this by toggling the editor and adding a card manualy.
+You can do this by toggling the editor and adding a card manualy via the lovelace configurator in HA.

 ```
 entities: